Genivia/RE-flex/README.md

 - `%class` and `%init` to customize the generated Lexer classes.
 - `%include` to modularize lexer specifications.
-- Includes an extensible hierarchy of pattern matcher engines, with a choice of regex engines, including the RE/flex regex engine and Boost.Regex.
+- Includes an extensible hierarchy of pattern matcher engines, with a choice of regex engines, including the RE/flex regex engine, PCRE2, and Boost.Regex.
 - Generates clean source code that defines an thread-safe (reentrant) C++ Lexer class derived from an abstract lexer class template, parameterized by matcher class type.